ibm-cloud-docs/Cloudant/offerings/connecting.md

 {: #ibm-cloudant-dashboard}

 You can open the {{site.data.keyword.cloudant_short_notm}} Dashboard for your instance by going to the Manage tab of the {{site.data.keyword.cloud_notm}} Dashboard instance details page.
-You can use either the `Launch` or `Launch Cloudant Dashboard` button to open the dashboard in a new browser tab.
+You can use either `Launch` or `Launch Cloudant Dashboard` to open the dashboard in a new browser tab.
 You can do the following tasks by using the {{site.data.keyword.cloudant_short_notm}} Dashboard:

 - Monitor your current consumption of the instance.
 - Perform create, read, update, delete (CRUD) on {{site.data.keyword.cloudant_short_notm}} databases, documents, and indexes.